cHemingway/lerobot_datacrunch_train/README.md

 - Checking instance pricing against your budget cap
 - Installing LeRobot and dependencies on the instance
 - Copying and running your training script
-- Auto-shutdown when training completes
+- Auto-delete instance when training completes

 ## Quick Start